HVAC Inefficiency Caused by Compressor Oil in the Expansion Valve

 Expansion valve restrictions ultimately cause your HVAC system's efficiency to plummet, driving up your cooling costs in the process.
 For optimal, cost-effective cooling, refrigerant flow through the expansion valve must remain unimpeded.

-For more information about how a trained technician can keep your commercial HVAC system's expansion valve functioning correctly, please contact Baton Rouge's HVAC experts at Eagle Refrigeration & Mechanical, LLC.
+For more information about how a trained technician can keep your commercial HVAC system's expansion valve functioning correctly, please contact Baton Rouge's HVAC experts

 Few things are more inconvenient than your air conditioner not working.
 Many issues can cause the air conditioner to not work, some of which are significant.
 The compressor in the air conditioner is a crucial part of the system.
 When the compressor fails, not only will your home become uncomfortable, but you can also expect a pretty expensive repair bill.
 Fortunately, compressor failure is preventable - if you maintain the system on a routine basis with a licensed HVAC technician.
 The following are some problems that lead to system failure that you can prevent with regular servicing.